keivalya/dungeon/README.md

-# dungeon
+# Dungeon

 Basic game made using if-elif-else conditions.
 Project for beginners.

+## Requirements
+* Python 3

-How To Play :
+## How To Play :
-	This is an interactive read and respond game, so read, follow on and try to Win!
+This is an interactive game.
+You will have to to choose between two options at every step.
+Your choices will determine the outcome of the game.

-		1) Simply enter your details first
+1. Enter your basic details first.
-		2) You will be prompted to respond to certain tasks (as questions), response choices will be provided.
+2. You will be prompted to respond to certain situations.
+The options will be provided.
-		Eg. Would you like to turn left or right (Enter "left" or "right")
-		3) A right choice/response will lead to closer to Win.
-A wrong may result in a loss.
+3. A right choice made will lead you closer to a win.
+A wrong choice may result in you loosing the game.
-		4) If you manage to respond correctly to almost all tasks, well, YOU WIN!
+4. The objective of the game is to win.

+Enjoy!